 Adopting and implementing a tobacco-free policy not only helps to save the lives of tobacco users but also protects the rest of the campus community who may be at risk for secondhand smoke exposure.

 51 out of 128 colleges/universities are 100% tobacco-free.

 Clickto see if your college/university has adopted and implemented a 100% tobacco-free college/university policy.

 Here’s How You Can Support Your College/University Policy

-This toolkit can assist the colleges and universities within the state of Georgia in adopting, implementing and enforcing a tobacco free campus policy.
+Thiscan assist colleges and universities within the state of Georgia in adopting, implementing and enforcing a tobacco-free campus policy.

 How to Adopt the 100% Tobacco-Free Colleges and Universities Policy

-This is a template of that a model 100% tobacco free colleges and universities policy should say.
+is a template of a model 100% tobacco-free college and university policy.